Aspartame | Safe | Bad | Insulin Response | Side Effects | Studies

 Cardiovascular diseases are currently the top cause of death throughout the Western world.

-Moreover, problematic cardiovascular health is precisely prevalent in those countries that consume masses of diet soda.
+Moreover, problematic cardiovascular health is prevalent in those countries that consume masses of diet soda.
 Therefore, it is not far-fetched that sweeteners could contribute to this outcome.

 Accordingly, a University of Miami study also showed a 43 percent increase in strokes and heart attacks from regularly drinking diet drinks (Gardener et al. 201222).